CRM: An All-in-One Solution for Small Business Marketing

 As we described in an earlier blog post, a CRM is one of the four strategic tools that are essential in building a strong foundational marketing program (along with a great brand identity, an online presence and an effective email marketing program).

 A CRM can be used to segment your audience for targeted email programs, as well as other inbound and outbound marketing efforts.
-You’ll be able to track your communications with your customers or prospects and ensure you are consistently reaching out to the right audience at the right time.
+You can track your communications with your customers or prospects.
+This ensures you are consistently reaching out to the right audience at the right time.

 If you would like a quick snapshot of how strong your marketing foundation is, take our free assessment to see how well you are doing.
 And if you want to know where to go from there, we’re happy to do a quick call to give you some direction.

-The good news is that you don’t have to do everything at once, but it’s definitely a great time to get started.
+The good news is that you don’t have to do everything at once.
+But it’s a great time to get started.

-And taking the first step toward that strong marketing program by implementing a CRM will be one of the best investments of time and money that your small business will make in the coming year.
+Take that first step toward that strong marketing program by implementing a CRM.
+It will be one of the best investments your small business will make in the coming year.

 Tomato Fish Is An Indianapolis Consulting Company Focused On Helping Small And Midsize Businesses Make Good Strategic Planning Decisions.